A History of Service

 Cass Screw Machine Products continued to grow, adding more machines and more machine operators to meet the demands of its customers.
 In addition to screw machining, the company also offers grinding and CNC machining—more services than most of its competitors.

 All in the Family

 Lester Cass believed in employing people who cared about the company and about continuing the work he started.
 He hired Marvin Greenwald, a Korean War veteran, as a machinist in 1953.
-Marvin's brother, Dale, joined the company the following year, working as a machinist trainee.
+Marvin's brother Dale joined the company the following year, working as a machinist trainee.
 Lorraine Wise was hired as an accountant and later became Secretary-Treasurer.
 Cass went into semi-retirement and these three key people operated the company according to his plan.
-When Cass died in 1979, they executed the buy-sell agreement he chose and continued to manage and nurture the company.
+When Cass died in 1979, they executed his buy-sell agreement and continued to manage and nurture the company.
 Lorraine passed away in 1995.
 Marvin went into semi-retirement the following year.

 Today, Cass is run by three people with humble beginnings in the company: Steve Wise, CEO/President, started out driving the delivery truck and running machines, while completing his B.S. in Accounting.
-Greg Greenwald, COO, began as a machinist, then advanced to Automatic Supervisor, before stepping up and handling key customers.
-And Dale Greenwald, VP and longest tenured member of the Cass Family!
+Greg Greenwald, COO, began as a machinist, then advanced to Automatic Supervisor before stepping up and handling key customers.
+And Dale Greenwald, VP, is the longest tenured member of the Cass Family!

-Our large array of machining tools would be worthless without the people who run them.
-Our people really make the difference between Cass and other machine shops.
-We invest heavily in them and treat them like members of our family.
-The result is low turnover, longevity and high productivity.
+Our large array of machining tools would be useless without the people who run them.
+Our people are what makes the difference between Cass and other machine shops.
+We invest heavily in our staff and treat them like members of our family.
+The result is low turnover, longevity, and high productivity.
 They take pride in knowing what they're making, and for whom.
 We believe our first mission at Cass is to provide good livelihoods to our employees and their families.
-Without this tenant in place, nothing else would matter.
+Without this tenet in place, nothing else would matter.